Colds and Flu – Do’s & Don’ts

 - Think positive – Your brain tells your cells what to do, so make sure the messages you send are the right ones.
 For example, tell yourself that you are “feeling better” NOT “coming down with a cold.”

-- Use your remedy kit and the instruction list you hopefully put in it.
+- Use your remedy kit (at this link) and the instruction list you hopefully put in it.

 - Continue to treat even when you feel better.
 As soon as you start feeling human again there’s a temptation to go back to your old ways and stop the remedies that were helping.
 However, until the bug is totally vanquished, there is always a chance of it regrouping to cause a disheartening relapse.